yangboz/furry-bear/README.md

 TODO
 ==========

-1.Re-factory the VCFeatureItems from UIView based to UITableView with UINavigationController based;
+1.Re-factory the VCFeatureItems from UIView based to UITableView with UINavigationController based; (Done!)

 2.Log out function implementation;